Using Beach Home Therapy Camp for Sensory Integration, Social Cues and Non-Verbal Children

 - Beach Barrier Game

 - Beach I Spy Game

 - Beach Social Stories

 - Beach Matching Games

 - Noodle Balance Beams

 This fun, beach home therapy packet does not replace speech therapy and/or movement therapy, but it is a great way for parents to enhance your child’s progress outside professional programs.
-Routinely practicing programs and incorporating strategies in the beach therapy packet, and the many sensory activities listed on the ILS website, combined with occupational therapy will make your child more confident when dealing with social or sensory problems in the real world.
+Routinely practicing programs and incorporating strategies in the beach therapy packet, combined with occupational therapy will make your child more confident when dealing with social or sensory problems in the real world.